p4ulor/Object-Detector-App/README.md

 - Replace hardcoded strings with string resources
 - Support light and dark theme and store it in Datastore<Preferences> https://developer.android.com/topic/libraries/architecture/datastore#kts
 - Support camera zoom, flip to front camera and maybe other camera extensions (use libs.androidx.camera.extensions)
-- Listen to networks changes to display gemini has available or not
+- Listen to networks changes to display gemini as available or not
 - Make more composables previewable
 - Support landscape mode when [rotating camera](https://developer.android.com/media/camera/camerax/orientation-rotation)
 ### Fixes